 AR/VR headset: Apple could show a prototype at WWDC 2022

 Although Apple could unveil the headset before the end of 2022, delivery quantities will be severely limited until the first calendar quarter of 2023, Kuo said.
 But the limited initial quantities will Apple help diversify its supply chain.
-Kuo's estimate for Apple production in late 2022 is consistent with a recent research report by Loup Ventures partner and analyst Gene Munster.
-Munster believes it's possible that an Apple AR headset will be announced at WWDC 2022, but it will only be a prototype.
-According to a recent report, Apple's AR/VR headset will feature an "innovative three-display configuration" that combines two micro-OLED displays and an AMOLED panel.
-Other rumors say the device will be equipped with advanced sensors for environmental and gesture recognition, as well as a powerful chip.
-The price is said to be around $3,000.
+Kuo's estimate for Apple production by the end of 2022 is consistent with a recent research report by Loup Ventures partner and analyst Gene Munster.
+Munster believes it's possible that an Apple AR headset will be announced at WWDC 2022, albeit only as a prototype.
+According to a recent report, Apple's AR/VR headset will feature an "innovative triple-display configuration" combining two Micro-OLED displays and one AMOLED panel.
+Other rumors suggest the device will be equipped with advanced sensors for ambient and gesture recognition, as well as a powerful chip.
+The price is expected to be around $3,000.
 (Image: Rendersbyjan)